barlug/ball_and_pipe_control/README.md

 Proportional Integral Derivative Control, or PID control, is a type of control system that uses three different types of responses: proportional, integral, and derivative.
 The responses are controlled with an input and a process variable.
 The input is the basic input of the system, like a step response.
 The process variable is the thing that is being changed by the system.
 A sensor measures a real-world thing, like pressure, temperature, or force, and then sends a signal to the system.
 The PID is a closed loop system.
 This means that it takes the error in the system, measured by a sensor or transducer, and uses it to correct itself after the first loop of the system.
 The system will cycle until it sees that it has reached the desired output.

 ### Theory Background
-The proportional response depends on the difference between the input, or set point, and the process variable.
-When using the proportional response, the difference between the input and the process value is called the proportional gain.
-The gain is used to increase the speed of the system, but if it gets too high then the system will begin to fail or oscillate.
-The integral response is used to push the error of the steady state response to zero (Ni).
-It sums the amount of error that has happened while the system is running and adjusts the system so that the effect it has on the steady state is minimal.
-The derivative response is another way of adjusting the error so that it does not have a large effect on the steady state of the system (Control Station).
-The derivative response is for the rate of change of the error of the system.

 ### Challenges Faced & Future Edits